shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 44

+Finished Intel Edge AI Foundation Course

+**Link of the day**

+Improve focus and boost your productivity.
+Mix different sounds and create your perfect environment. https://www.noisli.com/

+**Quote of the day:**

+*"Don’t worry about what anyone else is going to do.
+The best way to predict the future is to invent it."* — Alan Kay

+---

 ### Day 43

 Architecting my microservice project to work with AWS.

 **Link of the day**

-Bitwarder is an open source password manager https://bitwarden.com/
+Bitwarden is an open source password manager https://bitwarden.com/

 **Quote of the day:**